A Day in the Life of a Cop

 She offers you $20 dollars for your trouble, which you decline.
 She insists on paying you for your services despite the fact that you tell her you're already getting paid.
 She continues to press the issue, so you ask her to donate the money to a charity of her choice instead.

 You drop off your evidence at the station and realize that it's almost time for your shift to end.
-After you finish the required paperwork, you get back in your car and head home.
+You get back in your car and head home after you finish the required paperwork.

 One More Day Down